 For women, research shows that the risk for more serious health problems from alcohol consumption—particularly heavy drinking and binge drinking—is greater than for males.
 These trends in increased binge drinking amongst both women and older adults are of great concern.

 Alcohol is the third leading cause of preventable death in the U.S following smoking as the first and poor diet and inactivity as the second.
-And while many think of the immediate effects of alcohol, the long-term health consequences of alcohol can be deadly as well.
+And while many think of the immediate effects of alcohol, the long-term health risks and consequences of alcohol can be deadly as well.

 According to the NIAAA, between 2011 and 2015, the top alcohol-attributed deaths from chronic disease in the U.S. were as follows:

 - Alcohol-associated liver disease

 - Heart disease and stroke

 - Fetal alcohol syndrome

 In addition to these devastating health issues, there are other health concerns associated with excessive alcohol consumption:

 - Attention issues

 As you can see, the list of health problems and medical conditions—many very serious—associated with excessive alcohol consumption is daunting.
 However, the good news is that once drinking either stops or is significantly cut down, the body often begins to heal.
 And miracles can happen.